Commerce (BComm (Hons))Back

 - Study at an approved university abroad for semester 1, return to UCC for semester 2, then complete either a 6-month work placement or a research project;

-- Study in UCC for semester 1 and 2, then complete either a 6-month work placement or a research project.
+- Study in UCC for semesters 1 and 2, then complete either a 6-month work placement or a research project.

-In addition to taking modules in their major students select a range of minor subjects from the following subject areas: Accounting, Business Economics; Food Business & Development; Government; Law; Management; Marketing, Maths, Statistics
+In addition to taking these core modules students select a range of minor subjects from the following subject areas: Accounting, Business Economics; Food Business & Development; Law; Management; Marketing, Maths, Statistics

 Why Choose This Course

 The objective of the BComm Degree is to produce graduates who can contribute immediately in the business community.
 There are many reasons to choose this unique programme, including the following: